 In 2010-2011, a comprehensive audio preservation project resulted in the digitization of the collection's analog audio materials in the following formats: 78 RPM shellac, instantaneous transcription disc, 45 RPM disc, LP album, 1/4" reel to reel and cassette tape.
 These digitized materials are now available for patron use in-house only on the Rascher Listening Station in the Special Collections Reading Room.

 Although the full collection is not completely processed, the majority of the Sigurd Rascher Collection, including scores and correspondence, is open to researchers by appointment only.
-Release of the comprehensive finding aid is expected in 2020.
+The release of the comprehensive finding aid is expected in 2024.